vilasbtw/vilasbtw/README.md

 # 👋 Hi there

 I am Kaique Vilas Boa, a problem-solving and curious Software Developer eager to join projects that will enhance my programming skills.
-At the moment, I am seeking a job opportunity to gain hands-on experience with the Spring Boot framework and back-end development.
+At the moment, I am seeking a job opportunity to gain hands-on experience with back-end development.

 Feel free to contact me on my LinkedIn for networking or if you have an opportunity where I can contribute!